digvijay173/Bank-Management-System-Java/README.md

 # Bank management System using Java.

 #### The project includes basic functionalities of the bank management system like credit, deposit, login, check balance, encryption, decryption, etc. in the GUI form using Java Socket Programming.
+GUI is done using eclipse.

 Functionalities:
 1. Withdraw